-This egusi soup is insanely delicious and easy to make.
+This egusi soup recipe is insanely delicious and easy to make.
 Before you say I write this about all my recipes, I just want to confirm once again that this is true.
 I can tell you, this Egusi soup recipe is da truth.
-Truth be told, this egusi soup recipe wasn’t meant to be posted on […]
+To begin with, I wasn’t supposed to […]

 Tag: egusi soup

 My parents were around at mine from Nigeria and my kitchen was super busy.
 You know why?
 I promised to make different meals especially Nigerian soups everyday for a week.
 I made this egusi soup on day 2 and it was loved by all.
 I used 3 types of vegetable leaves and one of them is my favourite, uziza leaves.

 I was on the phone to my mum and our conversation soon turned to food.
 My sister cooked obe gbure elegusi some years back and it’s still the best gbure soup I have had till date.
 TBH, I have not been able to beat it.
 There is something about the soup that have never stopped me talking about it, the taste was out of this world, it was amazing.

 I hail o my Delta people, today’s recipe is egusi pepper soup.
 Yes, the same egusi (ground melon seed) we use in making delicious efo elegusi, lumpy egusi and egusi ijebu.
 When I started this blog some months back, one of my besties from Delta State gave me some recipes of the dishes cooked from her side.

 The Okazi leaf is mostly used in the eastern part of Nigeria.
 I recently had a request for lumpy egusi on my blog although, I have other types of egusi soup (melon seed) cooked with uwgu but I thought it’s high time I made another type of egusi and since some of my readers are now requesting for it.
 I enjoy egusi soup in any form it comes.